-I am an Assistant Professor in Economics at the Institute for International Economic Studies, Stockholm University.
-My research seeks to combine information economics with macroeconomics and finance.
-I am especially interested in the macroeconomic consequences of information frictions.
+I am an Associate Professor in economics at Oxford University.
+My research seeks to understand the macroeconomic consequences of frictions to beliefs.

 An Informational Rationale for Action over Disclosure

 Firm Expectations and Misallocation

 Safety is Paramount: On the Demand for Safe Assets

 with S. Boserup, A. Walther, and S. Walther